 The impact of Product Hunt on the startup community was huge.

-The takeaway for you is to not just build a product that attracts a million users, but to continuously improve your product to increase the engagement and onboarding experience.
+The takeaway for you is to not just be a growth hacker who builds a product that attracts a million users, but to continuously improve your product to increase the engagement and onboarding experience.
 Only then will you be able to increase the long term value of your customers.

 4. Keenly understanding and analyzing your data

-Growth hackers are obsessed with the customer engagement at every stage of the funnel.
-They crunch their numbers to get a clear picture of lessons from every campaign and find out if their hypotheses were true.
+Growth hackers are obsessed with customer engagement at every stage of the funnel.
+They crunch their numbers to get a clear picture of lessons from every campaign and then these growth hackers find out if their hypotheses were true.

 ConversionXL found that data driven intent is among the most desired trait of optimizers.

 It’s important to measure the most critical metrics for your business.
-Here is an example differentiating vanity vs. critical metrics for a blog.
+Here is an example differentiating vanity vs. critical metrics for a blog post.

 For Twitter, data crunching made them realize that their magic number was 30.